November 26, 2021

 - this relative was being passive aggressive, to begin with.
 They were projecting their own tension around our relationship onto my husband and I’s situation

-- It is NOT that the project isn’t done that upsets me; I am use to my husband not completing projects.
-It is that it was not done when I was promised and finished by the date that I scheduled my professional life around.
+- It is NOT that the project isn’t done that really upsets me; I am use to my husband not completing projects.
+It is that it was not done when he agreed and promised and finished so that I could start scheduling clients.
+I was counting on him following through for my business.
 If I had known that the job would not have been completed I would have kept my lease longer.
-I am not sure what I would do about the mounting credit card bill, but I suppose I would do what I am doing now–just make the minimum payments.
+I am not sure what I would do about the mounting credit card bill, but I suppose I would do what I am doing now–just keep making the minimum monthly payments.

 Characteristics of Re-victimizing